ahl-gram/PrimeNumberFinder/README.md

 2. Tap the "Check" button
 3. The app will tell you if the number is prime
 4. For composite numbers, it will show the prime factorization
+5. Tap the chevron on composite numbers to see all factors.
-5. View your calculation history by tapping the clock icon
+6. View your calculation history by tapping the clock icon

 ## Features in Detail

 ### Prime Number Checking
 - Efficiently determines if a number is prime
-- Handles numbers up to 9,999,999,999
+- Handles numbers up to 999,999,999,999,999,999
 - Special handling for edge cases like 1

 ### Prime Factorization